kumuluz/kumuluzee-samples/kumuluzee-metrics/README.md

 </dependency>
 ```

-The servlet can be disabled or remapped in the config file by setting the `kumuluzee.metrics.prometheus.enabled` and
+The servlet can be disabled or remapped in the configuration by setting the `kumuluzee.metrics.prometheus.enabled` and
 `kumuluzee.metrics.prometheus.mapping` respectively.

 Prometheus has to be configured to collect the exported metrics.